Which are the TOP Sonicare toothbrush replacement heads?

 It’s extremely easy to replace an old Sonicare electric toothbrush head… just two stages.

 1. Use a bit of force to pull the head off from the brush handle.
-With a click, you’ll feel the head release off the toothbrush, exposing a metal prong that’s the link between a motor inside the handle and your brush head.
+With a click, you’ll feel the head release off the toothbrush, exposing a metal prong.
+This prong is the link between a motor inside the handle and your brush head.

 2. Fit the metal prong into a hole in the replacement brush head base and push them together.
 Again, with a gentle click, the head will snap into place.
 The head is now attached.